AlgebraVictim/PrestigeItems/README.md

 route: '/users'

-A page displaying all registered users, information about.
+A page displaying all registered users, information about them.

 **Login page**